gszabo/aoc-2019/day-10/README.md

 from the view point, only one direction is going to be counted.

 My solution for part 2:
-1. group asteroids by direction (looked from the laser station).
+1. Group asteroids by direction (looked from the laser station).
 In Python the result of this is a `dict`.
 The keys are the direction vectors, the values are lists of points that fall in that direction.
-2. sort every group by the distance from the laser station
+2. Sort every group by the distance from the laser station
-3. sort the directions by the rotation angle from the upward direction.
+3. Sort the directions by the rotation angle from the upward direction.
 Calculating the rotation angle involves using the inverse tangent function.
 4. Iterate through the directions and for each direction vaporize (ie. remove and collect in another list) the first asteroid in that